Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/README.md

 Use `audioctl set-default` to choose the system’s default playback (Render) and/or recording (Capture) endpoints.
 Targets must be active (`DEVICE_STATE_ACTIVE`).
 On some systems, you may need an elevated console (Run as Administrator).

 Roles you can set:
-- console
+- console — the default device most apps use.
-- multimedia
+- multimedia — often resolved to the same device as console on most systems.
-- communications
+- communications — used by calling/telephony apps.
 - all (applies to all three roles)

 Defaults if a role is omitted: